Atimca/Reactive-programming-Article/README.md

 # What is ~~RxSwift~~ ~~Combine~~ Reactive Programming?

 There are a lot of articles about Reactive Programming and different implementations on the internet.
 However, most of them about practical usage and only a few about what this reactive programming is and how does it actually work.
-In my personal opinion, it is more important to understand how frameworks work deep inside (spoiler: nothing complicated in there actually), rather than start to use a numerous number of traits and operators meanwhile shooting in your leg.
+In my personal opinion, it is more important to understand how frameworks work deep inside (spoiler: nothing complicated in there actually), rather than to start to use a numerous number of traits and operators meanwhile shooting in your leg.

 So, what Reactive programming is?